bbatsov/metaredux/_posts/2019-01-01-happy-new-cider.md

 commercial users should pay something like $5/month via OpenCollective), but I'll have to find some time to research this further.
 If someone has ideas/experience in this area I'd love to hear them!

-You can see a full list of the changes in CIDER 0.19 [here](https://github.com/clojure-emacs/cider/blob/master/ROADMAP.md).
-Thanks to all the amazing contributors who worked on this release!
-You rock and I love you!
+I'd also appreciate it if you shared in the comments whether you think that's a reasonable idea in general.

 That's all from me for now.
 Enjoy the new CIDER (ir)responsibly and have a wonderful new year full of parentheses, sweet REPLs, love and happiness!

 [^1]: <https://github.com/vspinu/sesman>